canonical/checkbox/docs/reference/job-status.rst

 The Crashing outcome is the marker for a crashing job.
 It can only be assigned to automated job in the following situations:

-- Job crashed or was forcibly terminated by an external actor (like the OOMK)
+- Job crashed or was forcibly terminated by an external actor (like the Out of Memory Guardian)
 - Job interrupted the testing session without a ``noreturn`` flag

-Every crashing job is either merked by the following marker ``⚠`` or the text ``job crashed``.
+Every crashing job is either marked by the following marker ``⚠`` or the text ``job crashed``.
 Checkbox internally uses the ``IJobResult.OUTCOME_CRASH`` object to mark these jobs.